Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 <p align="center">
     <img
-     alt="Output of nebari init help command"
+     alt="Output of the nebari init help command" src="/posts/asmi-blogposts/nebari-init-help.png" />
-     src="/posts/asmi-blogposts/nebari-init-help.png" />
-    <i>Output of nebari init help command</i>
+    <i>Output of the nebari init help command</i>
 </p>

-Like we can see it has lots of options available to pass as a flag in the command while executing it.
-The `guided-init` flag in the init command is the most valuable flag.
-If we are using Nebari first time and we don't know exactly what other options and arguments are there for the `init` command then we can run `init` command using `--guided-init` flag.
-It's ask values from the user and it is more friendly survey or questionnaire for the user to fill out.
-Let's see the output of it.
+We can see that the `nebari init` command has a lot of available options.
+If we are using Nebari first time and we don't know exactly what other each of the options represent, then running `nebari init --guided-init` will guide us through a simple questionnaire which provides helpful information ,and links to additional resources, to assist with a number of important decisions.

 ```bash
   nebari init --guided-init